Skip to main content

 A GKB property has three types of attributes:

-• label: a human-readable label of the property in the presentation language of the analysis
+• label: a human-readable label of the property in the presentation language of the analysis.

-curl -X POST -H 'X-API-KEY: <YOUR_API_KEY>' -H 'accept: */*' -H 'content-type: application/json' 'http://media-api.geneea.com/v2/nlp/analyze' -d '{
+curl -X POST -H 'X-API-KEY: <YOUR_API_KEY>' -H 'accept: */*' -H 'content-type: application/json' 'https://media-api.geneea.com/v2/nlp/analyze' -d '{

 "id": "1234",